zixinyang9109/LiverMatch/README.md

 1. Normalize and voxelize the point clouds properly.
 2. Adjust the hyperparameter "init_sampling" required for KPConv to allow downsampling for different scales.
 3. If RANSAC ICP implemented in open3D is used to estimate the transformation, the hyperparameter "max_correspondence_distance" should be set properly.
+Otherwise, SVD is suggested.

 Please feel free to send an email to yy8898@rit.edu for questions.